 Exiting via the main route out onto Stephenson Street, the splendour was sustained at the front, where the six storey, Italian-style Queen’s Hotel which was designed by William Livock and built in 1854, joined up with the station.

-A time traveller from today would recognise the elegant Midland Bank HQ opposite – now the Apple Store – as well as Piccadilly Circus and the buildings opposite on Corporation Street.
+A time traveller from today would recognise the elegant Midland Bank HQ opposite – now the Apple Store – as well as Piccadilly Arcade and the buildings opposite on Corporation Street.
 But the most jarring difference would be just to the right.
 In the place of the beloved ‘ramp’, there was one of the city’s grandest gothic revival edifices – the Exchange.

 Its name came from its role as the central commodity exchange for the West Midlands metal industries, although this was just one of its functions.
 This six-storey building had a cavernous 23-foot ground floor and measured over 180 feet from the base on Stephenson Place to the tower at its top, almost twice as high as the Council House dome.
 But as the ground rose steeply to New Street, the frontage there was more modest.
 Inside, there was a large hall and an assembly room designed for balls, concerts and the like.